Going on Vacation? 6 Tips to Avoid Blowing Your DietArticle posted in: Lifestyle

 6. Go Light on the Booze.

-As long as you’re on Phase 2 or 3 of the program, you can have a drink at home—and on vacation.
+You can have a drink at home—and on vacation.
 Just try your best to limit consumption to two servings per week, if possible, and pay attention to portion sizes: One serving of beer is 12 ounces; one serving of liquor is 1.5 ounces; and one serving of wine is four ounces.
 Opt for lighter beers because they’re lower in calories and carbohydrates.
 You can have red or white wine as long as the variety is on the dry side, because those wines are lower in sugar and carbs.
 Avoid sugary wine coolers or mixed drinks altogether.
 To make your drink last longer, sip water in-between drinks.